dawichi/blog/src/content/blog/recursion-and-dynamic-programming.md

 -   `f(2)` occurs 3 times
 -   `f(1)` occurs 5 times

 This doesn't matter with such a small number as `f(5)`, but what happens when we calculate `f(50)`?
-Probably your program will stay stuck without end, because it's trapped in a loop calculating the same numbers over and over again, delaying probably minutes to finish.
+Probably your program will stay stuck without end, because it's trapped in a loop calculating the same numbers repeatedly, delaying probably minutes to finish.

 Let's measure a few examples: